 Teens spend weekend ‘Reconnecting’ at youth conference

-The Diocese of Buffalo held its first every virtual youth conference over the weekend of Feb.
+The Diocese of Buffalo held its first ever virtual youth conference over the weekend of Feb.
 16-28.
 Using guest speakers and a Mass with the bishop, the conference replicated much of the traditional Diocesan Youth Convention.
 The main difference being this conference took place via Zoom video conferencing.

 Having seen teens lose out on standard gatherings and even in-school socializing due to Covid pandemic, the conference was designed to allow young people a familiar opportunity to meet and learn together.
 “Reconnecting” served as the theme.